Shohei Ohtani: 2015 WBSC Premier12

-In the 2015 Premier12, Ohtani earned a bronze medal with the Samurai Japan National Baseball Team.
-He was the ace of Japan's pitching staff, which featured Kenta Maeda.
-As the number one starter, Ohtani made two pitching appearances for Japan, both against the Republic of Korea, winning Game 1 of the opening round and getting a no-decision in the semifinals.
-Ohtani was subsequently named to the 2015 World Baseball Softball Confederation All-World Team and was named the 2015 WBSC Baseball Player of the Year.
+In the inaugural WBSC Premier12 tournament, Ohtani earned a bronze medal with the Japanese national team.
+He was the ace of Japan's pitching staff, which also featured Kenta Maeda.
+Ohtani made two pitching appearances for Samurai Japan, both against Japan's arch-rival South Korea, winning Game 1 of the opening round and getting a no-decision in the semifinals.
+Ohtani was subsequently named to the Premier12 All-World Team and was named the 2015 World Baseball Softball Confederation Baseball Player of the Year.

 2017 World Baseball Classic

-Ohtani was on the 28-man roster for the Japan National Baseball Team of the 2017 World Baseball Classic, but was forced to withdraw due to an ankle injury.
+Ohtani was on Japan's 28-man roster for the 2017 World Baseball Classic but was forced to withdraw due to an ankle injury.

 2023 World Baseball Classic

-Ohtani is playing for the Japan National Baseball Team in the 2023 World Baseball Classic.
+Ohtani played for Japan in the 2023 World Baseball Classic.
 He was named the Pool B MVP for his hitting and pitching performances in the group stage of the tournament.
+He earned the save in the championship game after pitching the final inning of Japan's win over the U.S., striking out then-teammate Mike Trout with a 3–2 slider to clinch Japan's WBC championship.
+Ohtani won the tournament's MVP award after batting .435/.606/.739 as a hitter and posting a 1.86 ERA and 11 strikeouts in 9 2/3 innings as a pitcher.

+After helping Japan clinch its third WBC title, Ohtani became the first player to be named to the All-WBC team at two separate positions, having been named to the 2023 team as both a DH and a pitcher.